bihealth/bih-cluster/bih-cluster/docs/overview/for-the-impatient.md

   It is there to be used for you and your science.
   **We trust you** to behave in a collaboratively.
   We will monitor usage, though, and call out offenders.
-- With its ~200 nodes, ~6400 threads and fast parallel I/O, it is a powerful resource optimized for bioinformatics sequencing data analysis.
+- With its ~200 nodes, ~6400 threads and fast parallel I/O, it is a powerful resource for life science high performance computation, originally optimized at bioinformatics sequence processing.
 - A place for data move data at the beginning of your project.
   By definition, every project has an end.
-  Being the place it is, your project data needs to leave the cluster at the end of the cluster.
+  **Your project data needs to leave the cluster at the end of the project.**
 - A collaborative resource with central administration managed by BIH HPC IT and supported via hpc-helpdesk@bihealth.de

 **IT IS NOT**